Travel Turkey

 Do not let the Turquoise Coast in Turkey slip through your travel radar.
 It’s a destination that gets far less recognition than it deserves.
-With secluded coves, crystal clear water, and captivating hiking tails like the Lycian Way, it’s easy to see why Turkey’s Turquoise Coast is famous in the Middle East and beyond.
+With secluded coves, crystal clear water, and captivating hiking tails like the Lycian Way, it’s easy to see why Turkey’s Turquoise Coast is famous in this region and beyond.

 So, if you’re interested in planning a road trip along Turkey’s coastline, I’ve prepared the perfect guide to help you get started.
 Below I’ve outlined the day by itinerary I personally followed when discovering the Turkish Coast.
 By the end of this article, you’ll have all the information you need to plan the perfect holiday along the Aegean Sea.